mecha-cms/x.panel/README.md

  - [ ] Added version update check feature.
  - [ ] Improved keyboard accessibility:
+   - Press <kbd>ArrowDown</kbd> or <kbd>ArrowUp</kbd> to switch between menus when focusing on the menu link.
    - Press <kbd>ArrowDown</kbd> or <kbd>ArrowUp</kbd> to toggle the tab panel visibility if `toggle` option is enabled.
 If tab panel is already hidden, this navigation will works as the way <kbd>ArrowLeft</kbd> and <kbd>ArrowRight</kbd> works.
+   - Press <kbd>ArrowDown</kbd> to show the menu and then automatically focus to the first menu link when focusing on the menu trigger.
    - Press <kbd>ArrowLeft</kbd> or <kbd>ArrowRight</kbd> to switch between stacks and tabs when focusing on the stacks/tabs trigger.
    - Press <kbd>ArrowLeft</kbd> or <kbd>ArrowRight</kbd> to toggle the stack panel visibility if `toggle` option is enabled.
 If stack panel is already hidden, this navigation will works as the way <kbd>ArrowDown</kbd> and <kbd>ArrowUp</kbd> works.
    - Press <kbd>Control</kbd><kbd>Alt</kbd><kbd>/</kbd> to search.
    - Press <kbd>Control</kbd><kbd>Alt</kbd><kbd>PageDown</kbd> or <kbd>Control</kbd><kbd>Alt</kbd><kbd>PageUp</kbd> to switch between stacks and tabs.
+   - Press <kbd>Enter</kbd> or <kbd>Space</kbd> to toggle the menu visibility when focusing on the menu trigger.
    - Press <kbd>Enter</kbd> or <kbd>Space</kbd> to toggle the tab/stack panel visibility if `toggle` option is enabled.
    - Press <kbd>PageDown</kbd> or <kbd>PageUp</kbd> to switch between stacks and tabs when focusing on the stacks/tabs trigger.
  - [x] Added `stack` and `stacks` type.